json-api/json-api/format/index.md

 Top-level URL templates allow you to specify relationships as IDs, but without requiring that clients hard-code information about how to form the URLs.

+For each key/path in the top-level `"links"` object, clients should do as follows.
+For each resource that the path points to, act as if that resource specified a relationship whose liked resource(s) can be found at the URL formed by expanding the URL template with values drawn from the resource.

 NOTE: In case of conflict, an individual resource object's `links` object will take precedence over a top-level `links` object.